Free English Lessons

 2. Linking Words by Function

-Learning about linking words for your IELTS writing exam can be overwhelming.
+Learning about linking words and phrases for your IELTS writing exam can be overwhelming.
 There are so many words and phrases: ‘in addition’, ‘although’, ‘except for’, ‘due to’… There are tens of things you could study.
 However, we’ve got good news for you!
 You don’t need to learn big lists of words.
 So, what should you do?
 The best way is to think about linking words in terms of function.
 You also need to understand the grammar of the linking words you study, which you’ll learn about in the next section.
 But first, what do we mean by ‘function’?
 Many different linking words do the same job.
 For example, ‘however’, ‘on the other hand’, ‘nevertheless’ and ‘although’ all show a contrast between two related—but different—things.
 This doesn’t mean they’re exactly the same, but they are similar.

 So, what else can linking words do?
 Linking words can connect similar ideas together.
 Let’s call this ‘addition’.
 A very simple example is ‘and’.
 You can also use ‘furthermore’, ‘in addition’, ‘also’, or ‘moreover’.
 Linking words can show the reason or purpose of something, like ‘because’, ‘due to’, ‘in order to’, or ‘so that’.
 You can use linking words to connect a cause and effect, like ‘therefore’, ‘so’, ‘consequently’ or ‘as a result’.
 There are others, but this is a good starting point.
 Remember these four functions: contrast, addition, reason or purpose, and cause-effect.
 Let’s practise!
 Look at four sentences.
 Each has a linking word or phrase highlighted in bold.
 Can you say what function the linking word or phrase has in each sentence?